Joshkoz16/WMN/README.md

 * Set HTTP Method to "GET"
 * Click "Save & test" and you should receive the output "datasource is working.
 1 measurement found"
 * Return to the left-hand menu and select "Dashboards", we can select "New" then "New dashboard" and choose our display method.
 Here, we will choose "Add visualization"
-* Select the name of the database that was just linked.
+* Select the name of the database that was just linked (in this case, "InfluxDB-1").
 Underneath the "Panel Title" box will be a collection of options for query "A"
-* Select "select measurement" and set it to "power_info"
+* Click "select measurement" and set it to "power_info"
-* Select "field(value)" and set it to "power_in"
+* Click "field(value)" and set it to "power_in"
 * Scroll down and click "Add query" to add query "B"
-* Select "select measurement" and set it to power_info"
+* Click "select measurement" and set it to power_info"
-* Select "field(value)" and set it to "power_out"
+* Click "field(value)" and set it to "power_out"
+* Click "Save" in the upper right-hand corver and save the Dashboard name as "raspwmntest". *Note: if on rasp04, for example, save the dashboard as "rasp04test")*
+* Choose the folder you wish to save the dashboard into and click "save"
+* Grafana will save the dashboard and take you to the dashboard home page where your new panel will be displayed.

-Note: I entered the following data points into my energy database through the Influx UI:
+*Note: I entered the following data points into my energy database through the Influx UI:*
 ```
 1696862040408915862 145      568       motor1
 1696866923096249602 145      568       motor1